Utah Admin. Code R315-261-4 - Exclusions

 is not stored for more than 10 days at a transfer facility, as defined in

-R315-260-10, and is
+Section R315-260-10, and is packaged

-CFR parts 173, 178, and 179 while in transport;
+parts 173, 178, and 179 while in transport;

-(iii) The material is not otherwise subject
+(iii) the material is not otherwise subject

-to material-specific management conditions under Subsection R315-261-4(a) if
+to material-specific management conditions under Subsection

-reclaimed, and it is not a spent lead-acid battery, see Sections
+if reclaimed, and it is not a spent lead-acid battery, see Sections

-R315-266-80
+R315-266-80 and

 R315-273-2;

-(iv) The reclamation of the material is
+(iv) the reclamation of the material is

 legitimate, as specified under Section

-R315-260-43;
+R315-260-43; and

-(v) The hazardous secondary material
+(v) the hazardous secondary material

-generator satisfies the following conditions:
+generator satisfies the conditions in Subsections

 (A) The material shall be contained as